mrjman/survey_builder_sdk/README.md

 # SurveyBuilderSdk

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/survey_builder_sdk`.
+Provides a library for connection to the Survey Builder API.
+Exposes a low level client api and high level resources.

 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation